 Once upon a time I was an avid runner.
 I was very confident in my health.
 I felt strong and unstoppable.

 I waited a long time to have a baby.
 Life circumstances had put that dream on hold for a while.
 I later found my wonderful husband and we both decided we wanted to begin having a family.
 We were thirty-five at this time and we were excited to begin having children.

 I had a healthy pregnancy and was very blessed to give birth to a beautiful baby girl.
 My life was like a dream.
 I was amazed at my new baby and was excited to bounce back from my pregnancy.
 Even though my new role as a mother was all encompassing I remember planning my running comeback by placing a big star on the calendar six weeks after my daughters’ birth.
 My goal was to get back to running as soon as I could.

 Keira is a Certified Coach Practitioner.
-Her holistic approach to empowering women is focused on nurturing emotional well-being within the context of the physical, cognitive, and spiritual aspects of living with a health condition.
+Her holistic approach to empowering women is focused on nurturing emotional well-being.

 You can find her creatively exploring all things magical on The Gossamer Path and sharing pelvic floor knowledge on Sacral Healing.